Arizent: Headquarters

-In 2009 Investcorp split the company into two, creating Accuity as a semi-autonomous unit within SourceMedia.
+In 2009, Investcorp split the company into two, creating Accuity as a semi-autonomous unit within SourceMedia.
 Accuity was the Registrar of Routing Numbers for the American Bankers Association, responsible for the assignment of routing numbers for banks in the United States, and was a leading worldwide provider of payment routing data, software and services.
 In 2011, Accuity was sold to Reed Elsevier for $530 million.

-On February 1, 2012, SourceMedia announced the adoption of a new company logo.
+In February 2012, SourceMedia announced the adoption of a new company logo.
 The company's "new trademark icon depicts an array of screen-shaped pixels assembled in the shape of a three-dimensional hub."

-In late September 2012, it was reported that Investcorp would be selling the remainder of SourceMedia.
+In September 2012, it was reported that Investcorp would be selling the remainder of SourceMedia.
 In 2014, SourceMedia was sold to Observer Capital.
 This is the first major acquisition for Observer Capital, which was founded in 2013 by Joseph Meyer.

 Key brands

 The company's key brands include American Banker, The Bond Buyer, Mergers & Acquisitions, Financial Planning, On Wall Street, Accounting Today, National Mortgage News, Digital Insurance, Health Data Management, and Employee Benefit News.

-Brands include American Banker, the banking industry's leading website and daily newspaper of record; The Bond Buyer, a leading website and only daily newspaper focused exclusively on the municipal bond industry; as well as National Mortgage News, the leading website and weekly covering the U.S. mortgage industry; and Mergers & Acquisitions, a monthly magazine providing news, commentary and analysis about corporate mergers and acquisitions.
+American Banker is a leading website and newspaper of record for the banking industry; The Bond Buyer, a website and daily newspaper focused exclusively on the municipal bond industry; as well as National Mortgage News, a website and weekly covering the U.S. mortgage industry; and Mergers & Acquisitions, a monthly magazine providing news, commentary and analysis about corporate mergers and acquisitions.